robolab-pavia/mdt/README.md

 `mdt` has the following features:

-* Interactive mode with dynamic adaptiation to the terminal width.
+* Interactive mode with dynamic adaptation to the terminal width.
 * You can choose your favourite among some available themes.
 * You can edit a them of add your own custom theme.
 Themes are defined with a simple JSON "CSS-like" format.
 * Intelligent word wrapping.